 The project has developed a number of resources to inform MCHB funded programs about using mentoring as an evidence-based strategy to increase the number of students and faculty from racial and ethnic groups underrepresented in maternal and child health training programs.

-- A review of the peer-reviewed and gray literature that explores research on the importance of mentoring and successful mentoring models for both students and faculty.
+- A review of the peer-reviewed and grey literature that explores research on the importance of mentoring and successful mentoring models for both students and faculty.
 To view a Webinar summarizing the finding from this literature review click here.

 - A summary of what NCCC learned from informal listening sessions with students and faculty from racial and ethnic groups underrepresented in maternal and child health training programs about their need for mentoring and their experiences being mentored.